 The intertrochanteric region.
 This region is a little farther down from the hip joint, in the portion of your upper femur that juts outward.

 Treatment for hip fracture usually involves a combination of surgery, rehabilitation and medication.

-- Internal repair using screws.
+Internal repair using screws.
 Metal screws are inserted into the bone to hold it together while the fracture heals.
 Sometimes screws are attached to a metal plate that runs down the femur.

-Your doctor may recommend partial or total hip replacement if the blood supply to the ball part of your hip joint was damaged during the fracture.
+Your doctor might recommend partial or total hip replacement if the blood supply to the ball part of your hip joint was damaged during the fracture.
 That type of injury, which occurs most often in older people with femoral neck fractures, means the bone is less likely to heal properly.

 Preparing for an appointment

 You may be referred to an orthopedic surgeon.